JohnCSimon/JohnCSimon.github.io/blog/_posts/2025-2-9-poor-mans-audiobook-reader.markdown

 So, **we need an offline bulk text to speech generator**.
 Luckily, macOS provides just the very thing hidden as one of the standard MacOS command line utilities - this is the **say** utility.

 ```
-say -v Bad\ News "Captain, you are needed on the bridge" -w 200
+say -v Bad\ News "Captain, you are needed on the bridge" --rate=150
 ```

 example call - see the man pages "man say"